Deaf Adult Upgrading Program

 Our Program

 DAUP provides individuals with essential employment, independence, and post-secondary literacy skills.
 Our program focuses on improving the learner’s ability to read and understand language related to everyday literacy.
 The majority of our learners are culturally Deaf, and newcomers to Canada with limited English and ASL skills.
-DAUP does work closely with the Canadian Hearing Society (CHS) Employment Service for any upcoming workshops and “walk-in” support with their employment consultant.
+DAUP does work closely with the Canadian Hearing Services (CHS) Employment Service for any upcoming workshops and “walk-in” support with their employment consultant.

 In order to be eligible for our DAUP classes, a leaner: